Jimi Pantalon

 wash@washmachineproductions.com

-Jimi Pantalon is a native New York artist creating experimental films and video installations for two decades.
-By regenerating cultural artifacts and historical events alongside his own dream-inspired scenes, Jimi inhabits a world of visual poetry by mixing stop-motion collage with documentary filmmaking.
+Jimi Pantalon aka “WashMachine” is a native New York artist creating experimental films and video installations for over two decades.
+By regenerating cultural artifacts and historical events alongside his own dream-inspired scenes, WashMachine art inhabits a world of visual poetry combining handmade collage and video projection creating dynamic socio-political artwork.

 As founder and director of WashMachine Productions, Jimi creates short films and music videos, produces immersive art events, and provides expert digital video projection services and consultation.